 Since 1G was introduced in the early 1980s, a new wireless mobile telecommunications technology has been released roughly every 10 years.
-All of them refer to the technology used by the mobile carrier and device itself.
+All of them refer to the technology used by the mobile carrier and the device itself.

-3G Is Going , Going, Gone
+3G Is Going, Going, Gone

 3G is the cellular technology that started in 2001 and began being replaced by the faster 4G or LTE in 2009.

 At this time neither Sprint nor T-Mobile has issued sunset dates for their 3G network.
-Verizon also refers to their 3G network as EVDO or CDMA.
+Verizon also refers to its 3G network as EVDO or CDMA.
 AT&T can also refer to their 3G network as HSPA+ or GPRS.

 4G At a Glance

 4G (4thGeneration) is also known as LTE or Long Term Evolution.
-Within the name 4G-LTE there are several different categories.
+Within the name 4G LTE there are several different categories.
 If fact when you hear Cat 1, Cat M, or Cat 3, the word Cat is short for Category.

 The higher the Cat or Category number, the faster the upload and download speeds.
 In addition the higher the Cat number, the higher the cost and the greater the power consumption.
-At the bottom of the Cat spectrum are Cat NB1 and Cat M1.
+At the bottom of the Cat spectrum is Cat NB1 and Cat M1.

-These would have the slowest data speeds, however they would also have the least amount of power consumption.
+These would have the slowest data speeds, however, they would also have the least amount of power consumption.
 If your equipment is battery powered and you were trying to maximize the battery life, Cat NB1 and Cat M1 might be a good option.

-When 4G-LTE smart phones starting hitting the market, the first ones were mostly Cat 3 even though we didn’t start using the category names at that time.
+When 4G-LTE smartphones starting hitting the market, the first ones were mostly Cat 3 even though we didn’t start using the category names at that time.

-Today’s latest smart phones can be Cat 18.
+Today’s latest smartphone can be Cat 18.
 As impressive as Cat 18 might sound for data speeds, most of today’s current cellular towers are not capable of operating above Cat 8.
 So in deciding which technology to choose, some of the big factors are what are the minimum data speeds that your equipment needs, and what are your cost limitations?